Cosmic-ray observatory

 A cosmic-ray observatory is a scientific installation built to detect high-energy-particles coming from space called cosmic rays.
 This typically includes photons (high-energy light), electrons, protons, and some heavier nuclei, as well as antimatter particles.
 About 90% of cosmic rays are protons, 9% are alpha particles, and the remaining ~1% are other particles.

 It is not yet possible to build image forming optics for cosmic rays, like a Wolter telescope for lower energy X-rays, although some cosmic-ray observatories also look for high energy gamma rays and x-rays.
-Ultra-high-energy cosmic rays (UHEC) pose further detection problems.
+Ultra-high-energy cosmic rays (UHECR) pose further detection problems.
 One way of learning about cosmic rays is using different detectors to observe aspects of a cosmic ray air shower.

 Methods of detection for gamma-rays: